Uralstech/uralstech.github.io/_posts/2026-05-13-its-been-HOW-long-exclamationpoint-questionmark.md

 next, you declare the importers you want to use. the package provides 3, one which uses Unity's glTFast to load glTF models, one which uses UniGLTF instead, and one for VRM models, using UniVRM. again, users can build their own importers if needed. i actually wanted to add fbx support, but didn't find any actively maintained Unity packages/plugins for loading fbx models at runtime.

-next, you can optionally also add post-processors, both sync and async. the package provides many built in ones, like for assigning an animator controller and avatar, for overriding materials or shaders, and even one which caches models in device storage (useful if you downloaded it from a URL)! there's even conditional post-processors which run other post-processors based on lambda functions!
+next, you can optionally also add post-processors, both sync and async. the package provides many built in ones, like for assigning an animator controller and avatar, for overriding materials or shaders, and even one which caches models in device storage (useful if you downloaded it from a URL)! there's also conditional post-processors which run other post-processors based on lambda functions.

 finally, there's also "capabilities". these are interfaces that expose functionality in imported models "guaranteed" by the importer. that is, they are features created by the importer. the package provides support for UniVRM's LookAt and Expressions, and glTF blendshapes through capabilities.